Information current as of April 30, 2021.

 COVID-19 has changed life across the globe.
 Many taxing jurisdictions are taking mitigating actions to create social distance and aid taxpayers.
 The following is a running list of actions by jurisdiction, which generally result in additional time to file and/or pay.
 Further, many jurisdictions have closed their offices to in-person use by taxpayers and suspended their audit and administrative functions.
 This alert doesn’t cover similar waivers from local-level taxing authorities.
 These developments continue to quickly evolve; check with your BKD Trusted Advisor™ or visit our COVID-19 Resource Center for current information as needed.

 Information Specific to West Virginia

-- West Virginia confirmed that it has fully conformed to all federal tax law changes made in 2020 affecting state taxable income including the CARES Act; Families First Coronavirus Response Act; Setting Every Community Up for Retirement Enhancement Act; and the 2021 Consolidated Appropriations Act.
+- West Virginia confirmed that it has fully conformed to all federal tax law changes made in 2020 affecting state taxable income including the Coronavirus Aid, Relief, and Economic Security Act; Families First Coronavirus Response Act; Setting Every Community Up for Retirement Enhancement Act; and the 2021 Consolidated Appropriations Act.
 No adjustments need to be made to 2020 tax year returns related to these federal tax law changes.

 - West Virginia DOR Website, March 1, 2021.